inviting everyday people to surrender their lives to Jesus and share their lives with others.

 + + +

 Baptism is intended only for those who have professed faith in Jesus Christ and can give sufficient testimony to the basics of Christian beliefs.
 Also, we baptize by immersion because it is not only the original significance of the Word, but also because it best symbolizes the reality to which baptism points— our death and resurrection in Christ.
 Although baptism as an infant may have been an important spiritual step for a family, membership at Northside requires baptism by immersion (either at Northside or a past church of like faith).
+Find out more about baptism at Northside here.

 + + +